codeme69/CMSE-Semester-project/README.md

 ### Contributions

-Sriram Seelamneni  : Developed the the code for user, model classes and build the ML model as a part of team.
+Sreeram: Developed the code for user and model classes and built the ML model as a part of team.
 Managed to bring ideas on how to make the program better in terms of performance and relevance.
+Brainstormed ideas for the overall project development.

+Sai: Worked on the development of the user and model.
+Also managed to create the analysis for the project.
+Brainstormed ideas for the overall project development.

+Sanjana: Worked on delegating tasks to each member based on their abilities.
+Initiated the group meetings and created the slides.
+Brainstormed ideas for the overall project development and worked on the user class code.

+Pranta: Helped to create the slides and contributed to the group meetings.
+Helped give out ideas for the model class code.

+Jialin: Attended most of the group meetings and contributed to the slides.
+Did most of the design in the slides.